On-site instruction includes three modes:

 All meals will be individually packaged, heat sealed, and labeled with its contents.
 Pickup options will be made available for students attending remotely and off-days (crimson/gold).

-To facilitate contactless payments and avoid lines, all student meals must be ordered in advance through SchoolCafe by 7 a.m. on the day of service.
+To avoid lines, all student meals must be ordered in advance through SchoolCafe by 7 a.m. on the day of service.
 There will be one breakfast and three lunch options available each day:

 To order a meal: